Rizwanur Rahman: Final verdict

 According to the CBI probe, the cause of death of Rizwanur was suicide.
 However the CBI charged Priyanka's father Ashok Todi, her uncle Pradip Todi, maternal uncle Anil Saraogi, three police officers—former deputy commissioner Ajoy Kumar, ACP Sukanti Chakraborty, sub-inspector Krishnendu Das, and Mohiuddin alias Pappu, who acted as a link between cops and the Todis, with abetment to suicide of Rahman.
-The CBI framed chargesheet against them for non-bailable criminal proceedings.
+The CBI framed charge sheet against them for non-bailable criminal proceedings.
 The CBI also recommended departmental proceedings against former Kolkata Police commissioner Prasun Mukherjee and administrative proceedings against former DC Gyanwant Singh for interfering in the marriage of two consenting adults.

-On 13 October 2008, the Supreme Court of India stopped all proceedings in the Rizwanur Rahman case till the Calcutta High Court decided Ashok Todi's petition challenging CBI's chargesheet against him.
+On 13 October 2008, the Supreme Court of India stopped all proceedings in the Rizwanur Rahman case till the Calcutta High Court decided Ashok Todi's petition challenging CBI's charge sheet against him.

 Murder of investigating officer

 On 11 February 2009, Arindam Manna, the Government Railway Police officer who started the probe into the death of Rizwanur, was found murdered beside a railway track, a considerable distance away from his work place.

-Manna was also on the list of witness that the CBI submitted along with its chargesheet to the Chief Metropolitan Magistrate.
+Manna was also on the list of witness that the CBI submitted along with its charge sheet to the Chief Metropolitan Magistrate.

 The body has injuries on the left eye, right leg and a deep cut on the throat.

 The family members of Manna claimed that there was enough evidence to prove that Manna had been murdered.

 "Arindam had two mobile phones – one had Vodafone and the other had Airtel connection.
 The police recovered the cell phones, but the SIM cards are missing," Manna's brother Debaprasad Moitra claimed.

 "The SIM cards have been deliberately taken out to destroy the evidence.
 Arindam's hands and legs have been broken and his eyes were jutting out.
 This cannot happen in a suicide.
 It is a murder and we want the criminals to be punished," Moitra said.